/terms/breadcrumb-list · 4 min read · foundational

 FAQ

-- Yes, by convention.
-Google's documentation shows the root of the site as position 1 in all examples, and AI engines treat the leading entry as the site-level entity anchor.
+Yes, by convention.
+Google's documentation shows the root of the site as position 1 in all examples.
+AI engines appear to treat the leading entry as a site-level entity anchor in observed citation patterns (specific weighting not vendor-documented).
 Omitting Home is technically valid schema but signals weaker structure to consumers.